-Since 2011, Alessa has also worked with attorneys providing expert educational testimony, reports, and technical guidance for custody, divorce, civil, and juvenile criminal matters.
-She has been accepted as an expert witness in numerous counties across the State of Maryland in special education, matters of educational best interest, and special student populations.
+Since 2011, Alessa has also worked with attorneys providing expert educational testimony, reports, and technical guidance for custody, divorce, and juvenile criminal matters.
+She has been accepted as an expert witness in the areas of special education, matters of educational best interest, and special student populations.
 She has successfully testified in a number of cases, including having a child returned to her mother after the court ordered the child removed due to homeschooling.
-Alessa does not provide legal advice, but works as part of a civil or criminal team to address educational issues.
+Alessa does NOT provide legal advice, but works as part of a civil or criminal team to address educational issues.

 Alessa has volunteered 15+ years leading Maryland’s homeschool grassroots advocacy efforts to monitor legislative and regulatory issues that may effect a family’s right to educate their child at home.
 That work has led to the creation of the Maryland Homeschool Association, an all-volunteer group committed to providing free information for Maryland families.

-Alessa continues to speak on educational topics at local, regional, and national conferences for parent, social workers, and attorneys.
+Alessa continues to speak on educational topics at local, regional, and national conferences for parents, social workers, and attorneys.
 Her passion, however, remains in working one-on-one with families and children.
 Through listening to concerns and providing compassionate guidance, Alessa helps parents find the answers they need to their children’s educational journeys.

 - Fox45 Baltimore Podcast: Short-term homeschooling

 - SENG Webinar: Trauma informed approaches to Covid19 school-at-home